codeforsanjose/renters-rights/README.md

 ```

 ## How You Can Contribute
-Join the #renters_rights channel on the Code for San José [Slack](https://codeforsanjose.slack.com/).
+Join the #renters_rights channel on the Code for San José Slack

 Check the list of issues.